 Post-release defects: We consider a defect to be the post-release defect of the current release if it was submitted during the time period between the release dates of the current and the following releases.
-We use Chrome release calendar website for release dates information.3 Following McIntosh (Mcintosh et al. 2016), we associate the post-release defects with the pre-release reviews and other source measures using first the file level and then sum the measures to the component, i.e. directory level.
+We use Chrome release calendar website for release dates information.
+Following McIntosh [51], we associate the post-release defects with the pre-release reviews and other source measures using first the file level and then sum the measures to the component, i.e. directory level.
 The directory was chosen as the unit of analysis to reduce the fraction of zero observations because the majority of the files in the system do not have any defects.